corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 ```
 my_name <- paste(my_name, "your surname")
 ```
-{: .input}
+{: .language-r}

 When you check the variable in the environment tab you should see that it is updated.
+It is important to realise that some operators and methods are data type specific.

 >## Useful tool
 >* ***class()*** and ***typeof()***